-Occupying a land of around 225 sq. km. from Bajhang, Bajura, Accham to Doti, Khaptad national park resides at an elevation of 1,400 m to 3,300 m.
-Khaptad national park is the only national park in the isolated area of western Nepal.
+Occupying a land of around 225 sq. km. from Bajhang, Bajura, and Accham to Doti, Khaptad National Park resides at an elevation of 1,400 m to 3,300 m.
+Khaptad National Park is the only national park in the isolated area of western Nepal.

 The national park is named after a saint called Khaptad Baba, who is said to have meditated at that place.
-A statue of Khaptad baba is also present at the Khaptad national park premise built as a tribute to Khaptad Baba.
+A statue of Khaptad Baba is also present at the Khaptad National Park premises built as a tribute to Khaptad Baba.

 In the protected area of Khaptad National Park, there are around 23 mammal species, 287+ bird species, over 23 reptile species, and 567 species of flora.
 Regarded by visitors as the hidden paradise of Nepal, Khaptad National Park is known for sheltering some unique and diverse wild animals such as yellow-throated marten, Himalayan black bear, leopard, goral, deer, etc.

-If you want to choose the best time to visit Khaptad national park, then Spring and Autumn seasons are the best ones.
+If you want to choose the best time to visit Khaptad National Park, then the Spring and Autumn seasons are the best ones.
 Visit during March to May or October to November for a better traveling experience as the weather is pleasant for trekking, bird-watching, observing mountains, and so on.
 It is also the time when the forest is stuffed with blooming rhododendrons.

 To avoid slippery and muddy trails, skip the monsoon season (June to September).
 Similarly, during winter (December to February), the weather becomes too chilly and windy at such an elevation.
 It will be difficult to walk for 6-7 hours every day during monsoon and winter.

-Travelers require a permit to enter Khaptad national park.
-You can get an entry permit from a counter at the entry point of Khaptad national park.
-If you prefer, you can acquire the entry permit from Tourist Service Center, Bhrikutimandap too.
+Travelers require a permit to enter Khaptad National Park.
+You can get an entry permit from a counter at the entry point of Khaptad National Park.
+If you prefer, you can acquire the entry permit from the Tourist Service Center, Bhrikutimandap too.

 The entry fee for a foreigner is NRs.
 1,500, for SAARC nationals, it is NRs.
 500 and for Nepalese, it costs NRs.
 100.

-Similarly, the documentary/ filming fee should also be paid if you are going to take cameras and drones with you inside the Khaptad national park.
-It costs an additional USD 1,500 for foreigners, NRs.
+Similarly, the documentary/ filming fee should also be paid if you are going to take cameras and drones with you inside the Khaptad National Park.
+It costs an additional USD 1,500 for foreigners and NRs.
 50,000 for SAARC nationalities and NRs.
 10,000 for Nepalese.

 3. Bardia National Park